top of page

 Toll Roads in Italy

 So many highways across Italy require a toll.
 The lane we picked at the first tollbooth didn’t seem right, because there was no gate arm, no pay machine, and no way to print a ticket.
 Fortunately, we had room to back up and drive over to a lane with a gate arm.
 There, we grabbed a ticket which, later on, allowed us to pay the bill upon exiting the highway.
-Here’s a standard toll booth, followed by an explainer for all the signs:
+Here’s a standard toll booth, followed by an explainer for the signs:

 A toll both is shown in Italy.